For Authors|For Editors|For Reviewers

 • Do not include trial logos in figures.

-• Fig. should be prepared with the PDF layout in mind.
+• Figure should be prepared with the PDF layout in mind.
 Individual figures should not be longer than one page and with a width that corresponds to 1 column (85 mm) or 2 columns (180 mm).

 • All figures should be inserted into the main text close to their first citation and must be numbered following their order of appearance (Fig. 1, Fig. 2, etc.).
 In addition, file for figures can be provided during submission in a separate file.